jecollas/fate-free-reign/pages/Rocks D. Xebec.md

 			- [THEIR freak dynamics]([[Freak Dynamics/SS/Roger and Xebec]])
 - ## Role
 	- What happens to him in the story
+	- We talked about the naginata.
+It would be brutal
+		- Xebec should die by Whitebeard's spear.
+Then like be vanishing while he tries to kill black beard
 - ## Abilities
 	- ### Skills
 		- #### Class Skills